 Maxillofacial Surgery, 3rd Edition

 Now in full color, Maxillofacial Surgery, 3rd Edition covers the entire specialty of maxillofacial surgery, including craniofacial deformity, oral surgery, trauma, and oncology.
 Unlike other OMFS texts where the contributors are singly boarded in oral surgery, this richly illustrated text boasts OMFS contributors who are all dual boarded in both oral surgery and medicine.
 Thoroughly updated with evidence-based content, it addresses the advances in technology and procedures providing oral and maxillofacial surgeons with new and exciting treatment options.
-And with print and digital formats, it is easy to use in any setting.
+And with print and digital formats, it is easy for students to use in any setting.

 - Authoritative guidance on oral and maxillofacial surgery by internationally recognized experts in the field.